 - Corruption knows no minimum threshold or minimum value. - Bribery always involves a donor (active offender) and a recipient (passive offender).
 Both are usually equally subject to penalties. - Even the attempt to bribe is inadmissible. - Corruption and corrupt behavior hurts everyone.
-A violation of corruption laws and regulations can have significant consequences for the acting persons themselves, their superiors, and LINK. - Consequences of corruption can include fines, imprisonment, and lasting damage to LINK's reputation. - Ignorance of existing legal provisions is no protection against criminal prosecution.
+A violation of corruption laws and regulations can have significant consequences for the acting persons themselves, their superiors and LINK. - Consequences of corruption can include fines, imprisonment and lasting damage to LINK's reputation. - Ignorance of existing legal provisions is no protection against criminal prosecution.

-What contact points could this law have in our daily work environment?
+What touch points could this law have in our daily work environment?

-We do business with consultants, contractors, and other 3rd parties who we know are suitable and eligible for the services they provide.
-We do not perform acts indirectly through 3rd parties that would be illegal if we performed them directly.
-Our rules of conduct apply equally to engaged consultants, contractors, and other business partners as they act on our behalf.
+We do business with consultants, contractors and other third parties who we know are suitable and eligible for the services they provided.
+We do not perform acts indirectly through third parties that would be illegal if we performed them directly.
+Our rules of conduct apply equally to engaged consultants, contractors and other business partners as they act on our behalf.

-2. Anti-Money Laundering (AML)
+2. Anti Money Laundering (AML)

-Anti-Money laundering refers to a set of laws, regulations, and procedures intended to prevent criminals from disguising illegally obtained funds as legitimate income.
-Although Anti-Money laundering (AML) laws cover a relatively limited range of transactions and criminal behaviors, their implications are far-reaching.
+The Anti-money laundering refers to a set of laws, regulations, and procedures intended to prevent criminals from disguising illegally obtained funds as legitimate income.
+Although Anti Money Laundering (AML) laws cover a relatively limited range of transactions and criminal behaviors, their implications are far reaching.